 - Verify all dimensions

-- Face to face interaction with end user and project team
+- Face-to-face interaction with the end users and the project team

 - Confirm client network needs

 - Understanding the unloading plan, loading dock location, elevator/doorway dimensions

 - All this saves time during the installation and ensures we stay on schedule

 Typically, a project manager will perform on-site evaluations two to three times over the course of a project, although the exact number will vary.
 The first is directly after the project has been awarded, the second happens after the cables have been run for a cable audit and the final happens the week prior to the installation to confirm room-ready conditions.
 The following phases indicate when we might conduct site verifications during the project process: